frednora/gramado/kernel/wink/README.md

 gdi  - [Output support] Graphics device interface. user - User configuration.

-gramk.c will be wrapper for everything here.
+wink.c will be wrapper for everything here.

 ------------------------------------
 The goal is creating two interfaces, one for output and another one for input.